The Writing Center offers free online support to all CMU students enrolled in any undergraduate

 How to Access the Writing Center Online

-The Writing Center offers two types of services.
+The Writing Center offers two types of writing consultation services--an asynchronous draft review service and synchronous virtual appointments.
 See below for more specific availability of these services.
+For classroom presentation and workshop services, visit our Resources for Faculty page.

 are accepted throughout the semester and during semester breaks.